sethuiyer/Image-to-Image-Search/README.md

 # Image-to-Image-search
 Searches similar images by taking image caption as the meta-data

+[Click Here](https://www.youtube.com/watch?v=AGdGVddAJJk) if you wish to see the video demo of the captioning system

 ## Packages Required:
 * Anaconda
 * Keras with Tensorflow Backend